nabeel-oz/qlik-py-tools/docs/Clustering.md

 ### Scaler Parameters

+In most cases, we need to standardize the data so that all features provided to the clustering algorithm are treated equally.
+This is a common step in machine learning and is automated in this implementation by specifying a `scaler` as described in the Basic Parameters section above.

 The scaling options provided in this implementation make use of the scikit-learn library.
 For a better understanding of the options please refer to the documentation [here](http://scikit-learn.org/stable/modules/preprocessing.html).

 | Keyword | Description | Sample Values | Remarks |